 - Social work/case management

 - Telephones are provided in all patient rooms.
 Local calls may be completed by dialing "9" before the number.
 Family and friends may call the patient by dialing 501-932-3 followed by their three-digit room number.

 - A television is provided in each patient room at no extra charge.
 Please be considerate of others by keeping the volume low.

-- We have a library that offers a variety of books, board games and puzzles.
+- We have a variety of books, board games, and puzzles.